fleetdm/fleet/docs/Using-Fleet/MDM-custom-macOS-settings.md

 * Verified: hosts that installed all configuration profiles.
 Fleet has verified with osquery.

-* Latest: hosts acknowledged all MDM commands to install configuration profiles.
+* Latest: hosts that have acknowledged all MDM commands to install configuration profiles.
 Fleet is verifying the profiles are installed with osquery.

 * Verifying: hosts that will receive MDM commands to install configuration profiles when the hosts come online.